Social Distancing – 8 Ways To Stay Connected

 Posted on March 19th 2020 by Laura Armstrong

 When we feel lonely, we are typically encouraged to get out of the house to see friends, take up a hobby, and make new connections.
-However, amidst social distancing to combat the coronavirus pandemic, we are having to find new ways to feel connected.
+However, amidst social distancing to combat the coronavirus pandemic, we are having to find new ways to stay connected.

 Social distancing is a measure used by public health officials to limit the spread of an illness.
 In the case of COVID-19, social distancing has taken on a variety of forms – bans on large gatherings, closing schools and universities, advising people to keep a certain physical distance from others, and discouraging physical contact (no handshakes, hugs, etc.).
 Each government has adopted different measures but all are following a social distancing strategy.